-The first five years significantly shape a child’s future, from their experiences in school to their workforce skill development to their overall health.
+The first five years significantly shape a child’s future, from their experiences in school to developing lifelong skills to their overall health.
 An important part of these early years of development are a child’s relationships and experiences in the places where they grow and learn.
 When adults understand and encourage children’s innate curiosity and capabilities, children thrive.

 A. Sophie Rogers School for Early Learning